Alieltahan/shop/README.md

             ├── ArrowImg.svg # Arrow to turn the Images.
             └── arrow.svg # Currency arrow svg.
     ├── components # container for all the developped files.
+        ├── common # container folder for files used in various components.
+            ├── AddToCartChkr.js # Function Returns boolean.
+            ├── NotificationCart.js # Notification for a Product had been added to Cart.
+            ├── ProdAttributeOverlay.js # Container for Product's Attribute for the page PLP only.
+            ├── ProductAttributes.js # Component for product attributes.
+            └── SelectAllAtributes.js # Component gives notification to select All Product's attributes if not selected.
         ├── http # Container for HTTP requests.
             └── graphql.js # Contain All The GraphQL Queries.
         ├── NavBar.js # Container for the Components in the Navbar.